 Alexandra Hall: A Victorian Gem in Halifax's Crown

-Standing majestically in the heart of Halifax, Alexandra Hall represents one of the town's most striking examples of Victorian architectural grandeur.
-Named after Queen Alexandra, consort to King Edward VII, this impressive building has been a cornerstone of Halifax's social and cultural life for generations.
+Standing majestically at the corner of Alexandra Street and King Edward Street, Alexandra Hall represents one of Halifax's most striking examples of 1930s architectural grandeur.
+Named after Queen Alexandra, consort to King Edward VII, this impressive building has been a cornerstone of Halifax's social and cultural life since its opening in 1931.

 Views from Alexandra Street